 Email is a terrific, inexpensive way to reach donors anywhere in the country.
 However, the IRS and most states consider email a form of solicitation, which is often enough to trigger registration requirements.
 Send email solicitations intelligently.
 Ideally, you would identify where the recipients of the emails live so that you can segment your lists, register in those states, and include the appropriate disclosure statements.

-Nonprofits using radio and television to ask for donations will often face the need to register in states in which the solicitations are broadcast.
-Given the broadcasting range of these types of solicitation, registration in more than one state may be required.
+Nonprofits using radio and television to ask for donations will often face the need to register in states where the solicitations are broadcast.
+Given the broadcasting range of these solicitation types, you may need to register in more than one state.

-Whether your charity organizes a golf tournament, a bake sale, or a gala, you may need to register prior to hosting the event, especially if it takes place in another state.
+Whether your charity organizes a golf tournament, a bake sale, or a gala, you may need to register before hosting the event, especially if it takes place in another state.
 The time it takes to become registered in a given state ranges from a few days to a few months, so be sure to account for the processing of applications as you plan your event.

 Perhaps the most compelling reason to register is receiving a letter from a state charity official indicating expiration, suspension, or delinquency.
-If a donor filed a complaint against your charity, or your registration lapsed simply because you didn’t file a renewal application on time, take action immediately.
+If a donor filed a complaint against your charity, or your registration lapsed because you didn’t file a renewal application on time, take action immediately.
 Contacting the state directly or utilizing a service company to act as a liaison will help you get answers and remedy the situation.
 Compliance violations and penalties don’t go away by ignoring them, so take swift action to avoid making matters worse.

-Our approach is to pair software with expertise to allow organizations to fully outsource the responsibilities.
+Our approach is to pair software with expertise to allow organizations to fully outsource their responsibilities.
 Regardless of what stage an organization is in, we follow the best practices we’ve learned through our extensive experience to help ensure organizations are compliant while minimizing their time and financial investment.
-Learn about how you can put your compliance on autopilot with our compliance solutions.
+Learn about how you can put your compliance on autopilot with our nonprofit compliance solutions.